 “Solvay is proud to partner with Vertical, whose VA-X4 aircraft is set to revolutionise urban mobility.
 By providing the performance required to operate safely and maximize range, while facilitating the processes needed for mass production, our advanced materials will be key enablers to the mass-adoption.”

 “We are excited to partner with Vertical and to support the development of its eVTOL.
-The VA-X4 is a ground-breaking development in aviation, and we are delighted to a part of Vertical’s quest for more sustainable air travel.”
+The VA-X4 is a ground-breaking development in aviation, and we are delighted to be a part of Vertical’s quest for more sustainable air travel.”